 I won’t say much more about the plot as it would spoil it for anyone who wants to read it but I did begin to really feel pulled toward one conclusion and then another.
 Anytime I felt like I might get my bearings in the story, something else would pop up and misdirect me yet again.
 I loved how invested I got in the story and the characters, I would be angry at them or scared for them and if I could have been on the edge of my seat I would have been.

-The concept itself I thought was very interesting, a house that control light function, shower function, monitors your health and efficiency, alongside the question of how much could you give up to live your life in a minimal fashion.
+The concept itself I thought was very interesting, a house that controls light function, shower function, monitors your health and efficiency, alongside the question of how much could you give up to live your life in a minimal fashion.
 It also makes good points about security and how we are beginning to rely upon technology for more and more and how safe that actually is.
 I think for me that’s what made this a compulsive read, whilst you do have to suspend reality a little, there are so many elements that are authentic and when it’s set to the backdrop of a relatively normal life, it makes it quite terrifying.

 I really loved this book, how Jane and Emma developed, the elements of obsession and perfectionism and how I could never tell what was going to happen next.
 I would definitely recommend it.